xpack/web-jekyll/pages/core/xpm/install.md

 ## Prerequisites

 - a recent [Node.js](https://nodejs.org) (>=**10.x**), since the ECMAScript 6
-class syntax is used and some dependencies also requie new features
+class syntax is used and some dependencies also require new features
 - a recent [npm](https://docs.npmjs.com/cli/npm).

 For details, please read (carefully!) the